Best Small Business Line of Credit: What to Look For

 Every small business owner that has been in business long enough will eventually run into a cash flow issue requiring a small business line of credit.
 Just like running a business is learned over time, learning what a bank or alternative lender will look for to approve your small business line of credit will also take some effort.

 The purpose of this article is to give you some insider experience from a serial entrepreneur that has worked with traditional banks and alternative business financing companies for over 25 years.
-My hope is that through my experiences you will know better how to position your company to get the small business loan or revolving line of credit you want and to not waste your time applying to lenders who will never approve your business.
+My hope is that through my experiences you will know better how to position your company to get the best small business line of credit, small business loan or revolving line of credit and how to not waste your time applying to lenders who will never approve your business.

 The Difference Between a Business Loan or a Business Line of Credit